 In the beginning, the government stages a consumption and import boom with a large fiscal expansion and overvalued exchange rate.
 The whole thing is propped up with voodoo economic controls and funded by high commodity prices or debt or both.
 It works for a while.

 In the middle, the economy begins to lose steam and shortages pop up.
 The controls to mitigate the bottlenecks only make things worse.
 The growth and gains are unsustainable, and eventually, they stop.
+Later, they reverse.

 In the end, there’s a shock or crisis that the system can’t weather (in our case lower oil prices), and the whole thing falls to pieces.
 Imports are gutted and per capita GDP craters.
 The currency is wiped out and real wages fall below their initial level.
 Poverty balloons.